-Te Pütahi Ladies Mile Zone and the Local Shopping Centre Zone located within the Te Pütahi Ladies Mile Structure Plan area
+Te Pūtahi Ladies Mile Zone and the Local Shopping Centre Zone located within the Te Pūtahi Ladies Mile Structure Plan area

-- 27.3.24 Objective Urban development comprising a mix of medium and high density-housing, commercial centres, schools, ecological corridors and areas for stormwater management, and open spaces for active and informal recreation, and a network of walkways and cycleways, that: - a) complements and integrates with existing urban development and the surrounding landscapes; and - b) brings about a significant modal shift away from reliance on the private car to enhanced use of public and active transport; and - b)c) creates a community with a strong sense of place and a unique built form character within the District.
+- 27.3.24 Objective - Urban development comprising a mix of housing, commercial centres, schools, ecological corridors and areas for stormwater management, and open spaces for active and informal recreation, and a network of walkways and cycleways, that: - integrates with existing urban development and the surroundinglandscapes; and a) - brings about a significant modal shift away from reliance on the private car to enhanced use b) of public and active transport; and - C) creates a community with a strong sense of place and a unique built form character within the District.

-- 27.3.24.1 Require that subdivision and development is undertaken in accordance with the Te Pūtahi Ladies Mile Structure Plan (Schedule 27.13.XX) to promote the integrated, efficient and co-ordinated location of activities, primary roading, key intersections, open spaces, green networks, stormwater management, and walkway / cycleway routes. - 27.3.24.2 Enable flexibility of allotment sizes to ensure that scarce land resources are utilised efficiently for medium and higher density residential activities and, in the Commercial and Glenpanel Precincts, to enable a range of non-residential activities. - 27.3.24.3 Require a range of open spaces and facilities including: - a.
+- 27.3.24.1 Require that subdivision and development is undertaken in accordance with the Te Pūtahi Ladies Mile Structure Plan (Schedule 27.13.XX) to promote the integrated, efficient and co-ordinated location of activities, primary roading, key intersections, open spaces, green networks, stormwater management, and walkway / cycleway routes. - Enable flexibility of allotment sizes to ensure that scarce land resources are utilised efficiently for medium 27.3.24.2 and higher density residential activities and, in the Commercial and Glenpanel Precincts, to enable a range of non-residential activities. - 27 3 24 3 Require a range of open spaces and facilities including: - a.
 Sports grounds (for active and informal recreation) and associated community activities; - b.
-Local parks for informal recreation; - A network of walkways and cycleways throughout the Structure Plan area integrating development with Lake Hayes, the Shotover River, the adjacent Ladies Mile suburban settlements, Frankton and the Wakatipu Trails network; and - d.
-A coherent and consistent landscaped setback adjacent to State Highway 6 (Amenity Access Area) that maintains the key elements of the gateway experience including significant views; and- - e.
-Areas that function as ecological corridors and stormwater management areas, as part of a wider blue-green network. - 27.3.24.4 Require subdivision design to achieve a high quality of urban form by: - Avoiding the creation of rear lots and cul-de-sacs unless walking and cycling links provide additional connections to streets: - b.
-Encouraging a predominantly north-south street layout to achieve residential amenity through solar gain and improved visual connections to surrounding landscapes; - e.
-Promoting a visual connection of development with State Highway 6 through legible frontages with good passive surveillance over the Amenity Access Area; - d.
-Providing visual links, predominantly by way of road placement, north to open spaces at the base of Slope Hill and the Slope Hill ONF when viewed from the intersections on State Highway 6 shown on the Structure Plan, and views to The Remarkables from State Highway 6; - e.
-Design allotments, blocks, and movement corridors so as to maximise the efficient and convenient
+Local parks for informal recreation; - c.
+A network of walkways and cycleways throughout the Structure Plan area integrating development with Lake Hayes, the Shotover River, the adjacent Ladies Mile suburban settlements, Frankton and the Wakatipu Trails network; and - A coherent and consistent landscaped setback adjacent to State Highway 6 (Amenity Access Area) d. that maintains the key elements of the gateway experience including significant views; and- - Areas that function as ecological corridors and stormwater management areas, as part of a wider e. blue-green network. - 27.3.24.4 Require subdivision design to achieve a high quality of urban form by: - a.
+Avoiding the creation of rear lots and cul-de-sacs unless walking and cycling links provide additional connections to streets; - Encouraging a predominantly north-south street layout to achieve residential amenity through solar b. gain and improved visual connections to surrounding landscapes; - Providing visual links, predominantly by way of road placement, north to open spaces at the base of c.
+Slope Hill and the Slope Hill ONF when viewed from the intersections on State Highway 6 shown on the Structure Plan; - Design allotments, blocks, and movement corridors so as to maximise the efficient and convenient d.